DeividasTerechovas/Azure-Honeynet-with-SOC/README.md

 * SecurityIncident (Incidents created by Sentinel)
 * AzureNetworkAnalytics_CL (Malicious flows allowed into the honeynet)

+ The architecture of the mini honeynet in Azure consists of the following components:

+- Virtual Network (VNet)
+- Network Security Group (NSG)
+- Virtual Machines (2 windows, 1 linux)
+- Log Analytics Workspace
+- Azure Key Vault
+- Azure Storage Account
+- Microsoft Sentinel

 ### Prerequisites

 Azure Subscription: Create a free Azure account to receive $200 in credit.
-Alternatively, use a pay-as-you-go plan for greater flexibility.

 Basic Networking and Cloud Knowledge: Understanding of virtual machines (VMs), subnets, and firewalls.

-Steps to Create the Honeynet
+# Steps to Create the Honeynet

 ## 1. Set Up Virtual Machines